Mincelot/mobile_app_assignment/deliverables/iteration-02.plan.md

  * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.
+   --
+* The main artifact for this iteration is the actual application codes that can be tested on both Android and IOS platform using Expo.
+* Without showing the actual application and its code, we cannot present our project to the audiences.

-* We will produce sketches of the UI design during the course of several personal meeting and potentially online meetings.
+* We will also produce sketches of the UI design and use it as the major reference on how to implement the front end designs (i.e. Button location and shapes, Text front, major theme color, icons, etc)
 * In addition, we will also provide screenshots of the discussion board (Asana) we use to brainstorm features of different pages.
+These are useful to our team as a back reference because when any of us is confused about the current progress, we can always refer back to the notes on Asana and continue working from there.